What is the chronic stage of rheumatoid arthritis?

 Vasculitis-driven dysfunction in other body systems:

-- Changes in visual, neurological and cardiopulmonary conditions should be immediately referred to a doctor (see Module 4: extra-articular features of rheumatoid arthritis and co-morbid conditions)
+- Changes in visual, neurological and cardiopulmonary conditions should be immediately referred to a medical practitioner (see Module 4).

-- Bone fragility due to secondary osteoporosis requires considered management approaches and planning (see Module 4: extra-articular features of rheumatoid arthritis and co-morbid conditions)
+- Bone fragility due to secondary osteoporosis requires considered management approaches and planning (see Module 4).

 - Result in exacerbation of symptoms (pain, inflammation, fatigue, malaise, impaired function) which require:

 - Responsive and timely physiotherapy to ameliorate acute symptoms.

 - Communication with other care team members including updating interdisciplinary team care plans during/following a disease flare.